 More information on how TECs works can be found in our Publicity & Marketing Strategy available as part of our published Documents.

 TECs, with support from its Stakeholder organisations, will raise funds through community shares to cover costs of Renewable Energy/Energy Saving projects proposed by Stakeholders.
+Larger projects may need to be financed earlier/faster than raising funds from Shares.
+TECs has access to short-term private finance which it can call on from Members to bridge this time gap.

 The initiative was launched by Transition Newton Abbot CIC in November 2014.
-The Energy Group of TNA had already delivered several successful energy-saving projects in the local area, so already had a good track record and good local contacts.
+The Energy Group of TNA had already delivered several successful energy-saving projects in the local area, so we had a good track record and good local contacts.

 Having been registered with the FCA (CBS number 7210) in September 2015, we then embarked on phase-2 with support from Teign Housing, Templer Academy Schools Trust, Two Valleys Community Energy, Transition Newton Abbot, The Avenue Church and Teignbridge District Council.
 This phase has focused on delivering our first successful installation (~50kWp PV) at Teign School in Kingsteignton.